Residential and Commercial Real Estate

 The three annotated examples below show how a template contract agreement is filled in across three common deal types: a residential single-family lease, a commercial retail triple-net lease, and a hybrid lease-to-own.
 Each example reproduces the operative clause language at the level of detail a court would expect to see; each example anchors a different combination of state statute, payment architecture, and remedy structure.

-The same residential template contract form that anchors Example One can be retrofitted for short-term and seasonal rentals, but the commercial and lease-to-own forms require purpose-built drafting.
-For a deeper dive into the residential annotated form, the related sample for rent agreement guide walks through a fully populated single-family form clause by clause.
+The same residential template form that anchors Example One can be retrofitted for short-term and seasonal rentals, but the commercial and lease-to-own forms require purpose-built drafting.
+For a fully populated single-family form annotated clause by clause, see the residential lease sample on the lease drafting page.

 Annotated residential rent clause showing parties, premises, term, rent, and signature callouts